Saturnalia tupiniquim: Classification

-The primitive nature of Saturnalia, combined with its mixture of sauropodomorph and theropod characteristics, has made it difficult to classify.
+The plesiomorphic nature of Saturnalia, combined with its mixture of sauropodomorph and theropod characteristics, has made it difficult to classify.
 Paleontologist Max Cardoso Langer and colleagues, in their 1999 description of the genus, assigned it to the Sauropodomorpha.
 However, in a 2003 paper, Langer noted that features of its skull and hand were more similar to the theropods, and that Saturnalia could at best be considered a member of the sauropodomorph "stem-lineage", rather than a true member of that group.

-José Bonaparte and colleagues, in a 2007 study, found Saturnalia to be very similar to the primitive saurischian Guaibasaurus.
+José Bonaparte and colleagues, in a 2007 study, found Saturnalia to be very similar to the early saurischian Guaibasaurus.
 Bonaparte placed the two in the same family, Guaibasauridae.
-Like Langer, Bonaparte found that these forms may have been primitive sauropodomorphs, or an assemblage of forms close to the common ancestor of the sauropodomorphs and theropods.
+Like Langer, Bonaparte found that these forms may have been basal sauropodomorphs, or an assemblage of forms close to the common ancestor of the sauropodomorphs and theropods.
 Overall, Bonaparte found that both Saturnalia and Guaibasaurus were more theropod-like than prosauropod-like.
 However, all more recent cladistic analyses found it to be a very basal sauropodomorph, possibly guaibasaurid, as the family was found to nest in a basal position within Sauropodomorpha.
 The subfamily Saturnaliinae was established in 2010 by Martin Ezcurra to include Saturnalia and its close relative Chromogisaurus.